yhdleung/HKIDUtil/README.md

 See the LICENSE file for license rights and limitations (MIT).

 ## Reference
+This HKID validation formula is developed based on the information from Wikipedia.
 維基百科, 香港身份證 (Wikipedia, Hong Kong Identity Card) https://zh.wikipedia.org/w/index.php?title=%E9%A6%99%E6%B8%AF%E8%BA%AB%E4%BB%BD%E8%AD%89&variant=zh-hk#.E6.A0.A1.E9.A9.97.E7.A2.BC